By Larry Carley

 These are all issues that must eventually be dealt with and resolved.
 There will be missteps and mistakes made along the way, but self-driving cars and driverless autonomous vehicles are coming.
 It's just a question of when.
 Some say within 20 to 25 years, the majority of vehicles on the road will either have self-driving capability or be fully autonomous.
 The only places where drivers will still be able to wrap their sweaty little fingers around a steering wheel will be on remote rural roads, when driving off-road or on a race track.

 Vehicles that do not require the driver's input for various functions can be beneficial, and some consumer surveys show that motorists appreciate such features as adaptive cruise control, emergency braking and parking assist.
-But NHTSA says it wants to evaluate the safety of self-driving cars before it gives its approval.
-In the meantime, NHTSA is asking state governments to delay the licensing of fully autonomous self-driving vehicles for general highway use.
-They can be licensed for testing purposes, but not everyday hands-free driving.
+But NHTSA says it will continue to evaluate the safety of self-driving cars before it gives its full approval.

-NHTSA said it also wants to study how drivers interact with autonomous driving systems, and whether or not this poses any safety issues.
-The study will also determine whether or not special training and licensing may be required.
+NHTSA is also studying how drivers interact with autonomous driving systems, and whether or not this poses any safety issues.
+Their research will also determine whether or not special training and licensing may be required for motorists to operate such vehicles.

 Volvo Cars is playing a leading role in the world's first large-scale autonomous driving pilot project.
 One hundred modified self-driving Volvo cars will be put on public roads in everyday driving conditions around the Swedish city of Gothenburg.
 The project is supported by the Swedish government, which sees self-driving cars as a way to reduce accidents and improve driving safety.